-Below the Board, executive responsibility rests with John Morea, Chief Executive Officer ("CEO") and Chris Brook, Chief Financial Officer ("CFO").
-The CEO and CFO are each employed by the Group and are not Directors of the Company.
-They are supported by an executive committee which meets on a monthly basis and is responsible for managing the day-to-day operations of the Group.
+Below the Board, executive responsibility rests with John Morea, Chief Executive Officer ("CEO") and Mick Carmedy, Chief Financial Officer ("CFO").
+They are supported by an executive committee which meets on a monthly basis and is responsible for managing the day-to-day operations of the Company.